tummfm/chemtrain/regression/communication/README.md

   compression.
 The deliberately compressed low-padding case must record both atom-buffer and edge-buffer recompilation on both variants.
 Each dump must contain exactly steps 0–40.
-- `newton.lmp` uses `run 0`: LAMMPS evaluates neighbors, energy, and forces but advances no timestep.
-The static crystal contains a deterministic random plane defect near the MPI boundary and must produce nonzero forces.
-Default predictions with Newton pair forces on and off must agree in total energy and forces.
-Their per-atom energy comparison uses the documented fallback limit because LAMMPS changes the neighbor-list style between Newton modes.
-Internal communication with Newton on must agree with the default Newton-on result using the stricter per-atom energy limit.
+- `newton.lmp` uses `run 0`: LAMMPS evaluates neighbors, energy, forces, and all six virial-derived pressure components but advances no timestep.
+The static crystal contains a deterministic random plane defect near the MPI boundary and must produce nonzero forces. `comm_off_newton_on` and `comm_off_newton_off` must agree in total energy, forces, and pressure.
+Their per-atom energy comparison uses the documented fallback limit because LAMMPS changes the neighbor-list style between Newton modes. `comm_on_newton_on` must agree with `comm_off_newton_on` using the stricter per-atom energy limit.
   The reference maximum force must be at least `1e-3 eV/Å`.
 Internal communication with Newton off must fail and print `Communication requires Newton pair forces`.
 - `predict.lmp` reruns fixed molecular frames without integrating them.
-Both ranks must own atoms, the default and communication variants must agree in atom-ID-aligned energies and forces, and both variants must remain within the separate tolerances for the original MACE model.
+Both ranks must own atoms, the Newton-on variants with and without model communication must agree in atom-ID-aligned energies and forces, and both variants must remain within the separate tolerances for the original MACE model.

 For each deployed variant, initial compilation count must be at least two in total across the two ranks.
 In the low-padding case, atom and edge